Kansas City work injury lawyer James M. Hoffmann discusses why injured workers should file for workers compensation.

 - Fear of denial should not keep you from filing for workers comp.
 There is a dispute management system in place to resolve such issues.

 - The employer or insurance company will typically be responsible for paying for your medical bills.

-- If you are unable to get back to work because of an injury, you will likely get 2/3 of your weekly wages as disability benefits under workers compensation system.
+- If you are unable to get back to work because of an injury, you will likely get 2/3 of your weekly wages as disability benefits under the workers’ compensation system.